BSA Health & Medical Records

 Once every year, Many Point partners with Tomahawk Scout Camp to offer a Free Physical Day at Base Camp.
 A crew of volunteer doctors volunteer to come out to help perform physicals for those who need them.
 The exact date of Free Physical Day shifts each year, but we always send out an informational email before it happens with everything you would need to know, including the date, location, how to sign up, and any other requirements.
 To ensure you get this email, please sign up for our mailing list using this link.

-For 2023, a crew of volunteer doctors have volunteered to provide free summer camp physicals for those in need on from 9 a.m. to 2 p.m. on May 13th, 2023 at Base Camp (address below).
+For 2024, a crew of volunteer doctors have volunteered to provide free summer camp physicals for those in need on from 9 a.m. to 2 p.m. on May 11th, 2024 at Base Camp (6202 Bloomington Rd, Fort Snelling, MN 55111).
 If your family has health insurance coverage, we ask that you schedule your physical exam with your traditional healthcare provider.
 Often, these preventive exams are fully covered under health insurance plans.
 However, if you don’t have health insurance coverage or if your co-pays/deductibles for a preventative exam could cause financial strain, we invite you to take advantage of this opportunity.
-Registration for this event is open now, and there is no cost for this event.
+Registration for this event will open closer to the start date.

 Our Health Lodge Director is EMS certified and always working with our Doctor to make sure all of camp’s staff, visitors, and participant’s stay in good health.
 Along with that, over 90% of our staff are First Aid, CPR, and AED certified.
 Upon any situation, our staff members will enact our emergency action plans.
 All staff are trained for any type of emergency, so if anyone needs assistance, finding someone to help is never a hard task.